Maximal Tori in Contactomorphism Groups: Basic Structures

 \begin{definition} We say that a contact structure $\cald$ on $M$ is of {\bf K-contact type} if there is a 1-form $\eta$ in the contact structure and a choice of almost complex structure $J$ such that $\cals=(\xi,\eta,\Phi,g)$ is K-contact.
 In addition, if the underlying almost CR structure $(\cald,J)$ is integrable we say that $\cald$ is of {\bf Sasaki type}. \end{definition}

 K-contact structures are closely related to the quasi-regularity of the characteristic foliation $\calf_\xi$ of a strict contact structure.
-Recall that a strict contact structure $(M,\eta)$ is said to be {\it quasi-regular} if there is a positive integer $k$ such that each point has a foliated coordinate chart $(U,x)$ such that each leaf of $\calf_\xi$ passes through $U$ at most $k$ times.
+Recall that a strict contact structure $(M,\eta)$ is a contact structure $(M,\cald)$ with a fixed contact form $\eta$ satisfying $\ker\eta=\cald$, and it is said to be {\it quasi-regular}\footnote{Quasi-regular is sometimes called {\it almost regular} in the literature} if there is a positive integer $k$ such that each point has a foliated coordinate chart $(U,x)$ such that each leaf of $\calf_\xi$ passes through $U$ at most $k$ times.
 If $k=1$ then the foliation is called {\it regular}.
 A strict contact structure that is not quasi-regular is called {\it irregular}.
 I often apply the definitions of K-contact and quasi-regular, etc. to the Reeb field $\xi$ or the contact form $\eta.$ We have \cite{BG05}

 \begin{proposition} Let $(M,\eta)$ be a quasi-regular strict contact manifold such that the characteristic foliation $\calf_\xi$ has all compact leaves.
 Then then there exists a choice of Riemannian metric $g$ (and thus $\Phi$) such that $(\xi,\eta,\Phi,g)$ is K-contact.
 In particular, a quasi-regular contact structure on a compact manifold has a compatible K-contact structure. \end{proposition}